 Protecting Sierra Leoneans from COVID-19 will be more effective and evidence-driven, thanks to a groundbreaking new partnership that will deliver information on at-risk populations across the country.
 The Government of Sierra Leone’s National COVID-19 Emergency Operations Centre consisting of the Directorate of Science, Technology & Innovation (DSTI), Statistics Sierra Leone (Stats SL), Ministry of Information and Communication (MIC), Ministry of Health and Sanitation (MOHS) is collaborating with a coalition of international partners including GRID3, Esri, Maxar Technologies, Fraym, the Global Partnership for Sustainable Development Data and UN Economic Commission for Africa to produce crucial geospatial datasets, analyses, and tools under an open, non-commercial license to support the COVID-19 response in the country.

 The most granular geospatial data in Sierra Leone’s history centre around rapid population estimates based on the country’s last census.
 These estimates predict how many people, as well as their age and sex, live within any given hectare area across the entire country.
 The data can help identify those most at risk, determine the implementation of the most efficient support and anti-COVID-19 strategies, including partial or total lockdowns, and resulting community needs.
 Evidence-based allocation of government resources, both at national and local levels, will particularly benefit the most vulnerable.
-To ensure that everyone can benefit from these groundbreaking geospatial data, the new findings are openly accessible in a national digital dashboard and COVID-19 hub which enable easy interaction and interpretation for experts and general public alike.
+To ensure that everyone can benefit from these groundbreaking geospatial data, the new findings are openly accessible in a national digital dashboard and COVID-19 hub which enable easy interaction and interpretation for experts and the general public alike.

 David Sengeh, Minister of Basic and Senior Secondary Education and Chief Innovation Officer at DSTI, explains: “These data will help us significantly to ensure the safety of Sierra Leone’s population and minimize the social and economic hardships caused by a prolonged shutdown.
 It allows us to accurately identify densely populated and high mobility areas, and highlight at-risk spaces where it may not be possible to adhere to physical distancing recommendations.”
 The rapid population estimates are complemented by settlement information and high-resolution satellite imagery of metropolitan areas from Maxar’s Open Data Program.
 Using the latest technologies and methods, the data provides the government and its partners with a comprehensive picture of where people live and their access to key infrastructures like roads or health facilities.